matteototaro/jtWebsite/content/posts/barcelona.en.md

               <code>Vallcarca district, near Parc Güell</code>
             </figcaption>
       </figure>
-      <p>We walked all the way up to the parc, following this hill with escalators and plants.</p>
+      <p>We walked all the way up to the parc, following this hill with escalators and plants between streets and buildings.
+It was very weird while going uphill.</p>
       <figure>
       <a class="lightgallery"
         href=/images/uploads/barcelona/13HD.jpg